MariskaS85/faceart/README.md

 - Database location of static files and Media files are set
 - Stripe Settings are initiated.

-# Extra
+## Extra
 The main font i have been using is the 'Oswald' and during one of my distraction i came accross the website of the designer of the font, Vernon Adams, who died on August 24 2016.
-Even though Vernon designed a lot of the Fonts we use today his family doesn't receive (financial support).
+Even though Vernon designed a lot of the Fonts we use today his family doesn't receive (financial) support.
 Therefore a foundation was set up to help his family http://sansoxygen.com/

 https://www.geeksforgeeks.org/try-except-vs-if-in-python/